Chinese New Year 2015 is here and there’s no better way to celebrate than coming up with great ideas for saving money.

 The Chinese New Year represents the first day of the first Chinese lunar month in the Chinese Lunar Calendar system.
 This year, the Chinese New Year falls on Feb.
 19, 2015.

 The New Year is celebrated grandly, starting with the New Moon on the first day of the new year until the full moon 15 days later (on the final day, the Lantern Festival occurs).
 Known as a family and community affair, it is the longest and most important festival in the Chinese calendar.

+Chinese New Year 2015 is the year of the sheep (also known as ram or goat).
 Eleven more animal signs are used to complete the 12 branches of the Chinese calendar.
 Each sign comes with its own set of personality traits that makes it unique.

-Which Chinese New Year Animals Are Good with Money?
+Which Chinese Signs Are Good With Money?

 Birth years: 1900, 1912, 1924, 1936, 1948, 1960, 1972, 1984, 1996, 2008

 The rat is the first sign in the Chinese calendar and represents progress, exploration and insight.
-People born under this sign are known for being charming, intelligent and innovative, the latter benefiting the rat, particularly in business.
+People born under this sign are known for being charming, intelligent and innovative, the latter benefiting the rat particularly in business.

 Birth years: 1901, 1913, 1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009